Skip to main content

 Steak Frites

-The quintessential French bistro dish: perfectly grilled steak (typically entrecôte or bavette) served with golden, crispy French fries and a choice of sauces (béarnaise, poivre, or maitre d'hôtel butter).
-Simple, elegant, and found in every Parisian bistro.
-Represents the heart of French casual dining and bistronomy culture.
+The bistro dish people think of first: a grilled steak (usually entrecôte or bavette) with a pile of crisp fries and a sauce on the side—béarnaise, poivre, or maître d'hôtel butter.
+You'll find some version of it in nearly every Parisian bistro.
 Order it "saignant" (rare), "à point" (medium-rare), or "bien cuit" (well-done).

 Soufflé au Fromage